jonathan-opinurate/qa-atm-app/doc/README.md

 * JUnit 4 (testing)
 * Mockito (testing)

+## Design

+A mock flow illustration is in doc/diagrams/ made up of each step in the application with a separate diagram which describes the modular CustomerRepository implementation.

 ## General notes

 This application is setup in a way that allows you to easily override the default withdrawal and authentication mechanisms.
 A `Module` is able